 HAYS, Kansas — When Linn Ann Huntington set out on her bucket-list trip, from her Kansas college town near the exact geographic center of the contiguous U.S., it was just days before the Fourth of July.

-A journalism professor at Ft.
-Hays State, named for the old military outpost on the edge of what was once the U.S. frontier, Linn Ann’s ultimate destination that summer of 2006 was Memphis and St. Jude Children’s Research Hospital.
+A journalism professor at Fort Hays State University, named for the old military outpost on the edge of what was once the U.S. frontier, Linn Ann’s ultimate destination that summer of 2006 was Memphis and St. Jude Children’s Research Hospital.

 It was a trip she had in many ways imagined for most of her life, one that as a young girl she had most fervently hoped her little sister Susan would one day be able to make.